0xJozeth/0xJozeth/README.md

 - 📄 Know about my experiences [https://linkedin.com/in/glenfgraham](https://glengraham.xyz/resume)

 - ⚡ Fun fact(s) **I've traveled to Roatan, Honduras, Jamaica, and Aruba!
 I've scuba dived to 20M+.
-Once swam with a shark 🦈 in Tampa, FL.**
+Once swam with a shark 🦈 in a tank in Tampa, FL at the The Florida Aquarium.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">